appsmithorg/appsmith-docs/website/docs/core-concepts/data-access-and-binding/querying-a-database.md

 When a query fails, Appsmith commonly shows a notification stating: `<query_name> action returned an error response `.

 To see the error message returned by the datasource in response to your query, look for the failed query in the [debugger](/help-and-support/troubleshooting-guide/#using-the-linter-and-debugger), or access it in code with `<query_name>.data`.

+### Debug mode

+By default in view mode, you can't see any error messages raised by Appsmith.
+This is to ensure that your app viewers don’t get to see ugly errors that they would otherwise have little context about.

+If you want to see errors in the view mode as well as in edit mode, you can append `?debug=true` to your app's URL and reload the page.
+You can also always see the errors logged in the browser console.

 ## Use queries in applications